Auberon Herbert: Labour and other causes

+Clubs

+In 1868 Herbert was among the founding-year members of the club that became the Savile Club, established that year as the Eclectic Club (renamed the New Club in 1869 and the Savile Club in 1871), whose earliest membership was drawn heavily from Liberals and Radicals of his stamp.

+He also belonged to the Radical Club, the dining and discussion club founded by Henry Fawcett in 1870 as a support network for the Radical wing of the Liberal Party, in which John Stuart Mill was the dominant early figure, Sir Charles Dilke served as secretary and Millicent Fawcett as treasurer.
+Its forty members were divided equally between parliamentarians and sympathetic writers and academics, and Herbert's republican declaration of 1872, made in seconding Dilke, carried the club's instincts onto the floor of the Commons.

+Later public life and voluntaryism

-Herbert retired from parliamentary life at the 1874 general election.
-He took an active part in the agitation caused by the Bulgarian atrocities; organised in 1878 the great 'anti-Jingo' demonstration in Hyde Park against the expected war with Russia; and in 1880 championed the cause of Charles Bradlaugh, speaking at some of the stormy Hyde Park meetings.
+After leaving Parliament, Herbert took an active part in the agitation caused by the Bulgarian atrocities; organised in 1878 the great "anti-Jingo" demonstration in Hyde Park against the expected war with Russia; and in 1880 championed the cause of Charles Bradlaugh, speaking at some of the stormy Hyde Park meetings.
+His anti-imperialism extended to opposing British intervention in Egypt in the early 1880s, supporting Irish self-determination, and opposing the Second Boer War.

 He was an ardent but independent supporter of Herbert Spencer.
-His creed developed a variant of Spencerian individualism which he described as 'voluntaryism'.
+His creed developed a variant of Spencerian individualism which he described as "voluntaryism".
 In 1884 Herbert published his best-known book, A Politician in Trouble about his Soul, a reprint with alterations and additions from The Fortnightly Review.
-In the first chapters the objections to the party system are discussed, and in the last chapter Spencerian principles are expounded and the doctrine of Laissez-faire is pushed to the extreme point of advocating 'voluntary taxation.'
-In 1890 Herbert started a small weekly paper, Free Life, which soon became a small separate monthly paper, the Organ of Voluntary Taxation and the Voluntary State which ran until 1901.
+In the first chapters the objections to the party system are discussed, and in the last chapter Spencerian principles are expounded and the doctrine of laissez-faire is pushed to the extreme point of advocating "voluntary taxation".
+In 1890 Herbert started a small weekly paper, Free Life, which soon became a small separate monthly paper, the Organ of Voluntary Taxation and the Voluntary State, which ran until 1901.

-Later life

-On leaving parliament, he took to farming, purchasing Ashley Arnewood farm in Ashley, New Forest, where he lived until his wife's death in 1886.
-He then moved to the neighbourhood of Burley in the New Forest, and built, after a pre-existing building, 'The Old House,' which was his home until his death on 5 November 1906.
-He was buried in a grave in the grounds of his house.
+Herbert's interests extended well beyond political theory: alongside poetry and travel writing, his non-political essays took in religion, clean air and forest conservation — concerns of a piece with his parliamentary work on bird protection and reflected in Bad Air and Bad Health (1894) and in the open-air simplicity of his later life in the New Forest.

+Anarchism